Harvesting Healthy Habits

 Graduate Student Required Qualifications

-• CSULB student pursuing a master’s degree in public health, kinesiology, nutrition, or other health related field; 18 years or older
+• CSULB student pursuing a master’s degree in public health, kinesiology, nutrition, or other health related field

 • Minimum 3.2 GPA;

-• Reliable transportation with ability to travel to community garden in Downtown Long Beach;
+• Reliable transportation with ability to travel to various sites in the City of Long Beach;

 • Must be able to attend all trainings and project meetings